gerold-penz/gp-imap-rest-api/README.md

 Every HTTP request to the “Gp-Imap-Rest-Api Server” must contain the access data to the IMAP server.
-To ensure that this is not transferred in plain text via the URL, this access data must be transferred in the HTTP header.
+To ensure that this is not transferred in plain text, this access data must be transferred in the HTTP header.
-If HTTPS is used instead of HTTP, the header is transmitted to the server in encrypted form.
+If HTTPS is used, the header is transmitted to the server in encrypted form.

 The header entries required for this all start with `X-Imap-`.